AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EnsembleSystemsProjectTutorials.md

 * Should the probability-to-leave be greater than 50%, it activates the "Play Time Maximization Model".

-* Once "Play Time Maximization Model" chooses an action or event that it thinks it will increase play time, it will wait based on time-to-leave value before receiving the rewards and update it.
+* Once "Play Time Maximization Model" chooses an event that it thinks it will increase play time, it will wait for the event's outcome based on time-to-leave value before receiving the rewards and update it.